 The spring after they were married, Odger and Monalea honeymooned at the famed Civil War battlefield in Gettysburg, PA.
 They were photographed standing at the monument to the 9th Battery, Massachusetts Artillery, along the Wheatfield Road.
 In an interesting twist, Monalea's parents accompanied them on the trip.

-Initially the young family made their home on Irwin and Reed Streets in bustling Aliquippa.
+Initially, from 1928 to 1934, the young family made their home in Aliquippa's Plan 12 at the address of 1124 Irwin Street, a rented house.
 During that time, Odger suffered from painful stomach ulcers, thought to have been caused by his dread and fear that he might die young, as his father had at age 42.
-For a time, he could only drink milk to soothe his stomach.
-Only after he surpassed the age of 42 did he lose this anxiety, and fully recover his health.
+For a time, he was bedfast and could only drink milk to soothe his stomach.
+Only after he reached his early 40s did he lose this anxiety and fully recover his health.

 Aliquippa in 1936 was undergoing a profound change as an industrial community.
 That year, tempers flared widely as the city's largest employer, Jones & Laughliln Steel, was engaged in a battle over wages and working conditions with unionized workers.
 When the company fired employees who were union members, they filed suit with the National Labor Relations Board.
 The largest picnic in the history of Aliquippa was held in September 1936, drawing 60,000 spectators who enjoyed a parade of marching and floats, with events "held at three locations, a park in Plan 11, Franklin Field, now Morell Park, and Ravine Park, which was the center of activities," said the Beaver County Times.
 It was in this environment that the Miners avoided being drawn into the conflict by moving up to the heights.